gfetterman/filter/README.md

 Note that an FIR filter can be applied by setting all `-a` (autoregressive) coefficients to `0.0` except for the first, which is set to `1.0`.

+The beginning of the file is zero-padded for the filter's initial state.

 ## Usage

 ```